HYasinPeksen/BookLibraryREST/README.md

 # Book Library API

-This is and example of Book Library API written in Typescript.
+This is an example of Book Library API written in Typescript.
 Uses Express, MongoDB on Node.js.

 ## How to make it work